olipinski/rl_werewolf/README.md

 # WereWolf Game

+Our repository is based on the original code from this [repo](https://github.com/nicofirst1/rl_werewolf).

 [Werewolf](https://en.wikipedia.org/wiki/Werewolf_social_deduction_game) is a simple deduction game that can be played with at least 5 players.
 It is also knows as: